Free Twitter Analytics

 • #hashtags

-One very nice feature of this tool makes it easy to browse, filter, search, and sort lists.
+One very nice feature of this tool is that it makes it easy to browse, filter, search, and sort lists.
 It allows batch adding or removing of people.
 Recommended actions come from a “Followers Report,” which includes a list of followers that are not followed back.
 The followers’ list is also available to download as an Excel file.

 A nice feature of this tool is the ability to track clicks on the links in Tweets and to have statistics on the growth of Twitter followers over time.

 An interesting recent use of the free Twitter analytics tool Twitonomy was by Burson-Marsteller.
-Twitonomy provided the data for the 4th edition of Twiplomacy, which is a study about how world leaders use Twitter to connect with their supporters and others.
+Twitonomy provided the data for the 4th edition of Twiplomacy, a study about how world leaders use Twitter to connect with their supporters and others.

-2. Free Twitter Analytics Tool: Tweepi
+2. Free X / Twitter Analytics Tool: Tweepi

 Tweepi is a Twitter analytics tools that offers a free or premium plan.